FREQUENTLY ASKED QUESTIONS ABOUT COVID-19 AND THE WORKPLACE—GUIDANCE FOR EMPLOYERS

 Under California law, most real estate salespersons are independent contractors.
 What rights and benefits are they entitled to?

-On March 18, 2020, the federal government passed the Families First Coronavirus Response Act (FFCRA), which is applicable through December 31, 2020 and provides independent contractors with two key benefits that they would not have been entitled to under current California law: (1) Under the federal legislation, eligible independent contractors who must self-isolate or are diagnosed with COVID-19 are now able to claim a tax credit for sick leave.
+The FFCRA provides independent contractors with two key benefits that they would not have been entitled to under current California law: (1) Under the federal legislation, eligible independent contractors who must self-isolate or are diagnosed with COVID-19 are now able to claim a tax credit for sick leave.
 Such sick leave also applies to independent contractors caring for a child due to school or childcare provider closures.
 (2) Similarly, eligible independent contractors who must take leave to care for a seriously ill family member can claim refundable tax credits.
-The tax credits are refundable and creditable against income and self-employment taxes.
+The tax credits are refundable and creditable against income and self-employment taxes and, pursuant to the CARES Act II, can be claimed by independent contractors for leave taken through March 31, 2021.

 If an employee is exposed to COVID-19 and/or gets sick, can he or she use paid sick days?